Table of Contents

 - Round lumps of fat may appear under the skin (lipomas)

 Lipodystrophy can dramatically change your appearance.
-These changes can leave some people with feelings of poor self-image and low self-esteem.
+These changes can leave some people with a poor self-image and low self-esteem.
 Some people may want to stop taking their HIV drugs.
-Others may put off HIV treatment due to fear of experiencing lipodystrophy symptoms.
-It is important that you talk to your health care provider if you are feeling this way so that you take the necessary steps to improve your health.
+Others may put off starting HIV treatment because they are afraid of experiencing lipodystrophy symptoms.
+If you are feeling this way, it is important to talk to your health care provider so that you take the necessary steps to improve your health.
+It is also important to know that many newer HIV drugs are less likely to cause lipodystrophy.
+If you are taking HIV drugs that do cause lipodystrophy, you and your provider can consider switching to HIV drugs that may reduce these symptoms.

 Changes in fat (lipids) and sugar (glucose) in your blood are called metabolic complications and include: